 European Chestnut Information

-According to European chestnut information, humans have been growing sweet chestnut trees for the starchy
+According to European chestnut information, humans have been growing sweet chestnut trees for their starchy nuts for centuries.
+The trees were introduced in England, for example, during the time of the Roman Empire.

 How to Grow a European Chestnut